Digital Sculpting | Animation Software | Autodesk

 How to buy

-In 3D animation (US site), games (US site) and entertainment, digital sculpting is the art of creating detailed objects from raw material.
-Just like real-world sculpting, tools are used to pinch, pull and smooth surfaces virtually.
+In 3D animation, games, and entertainment, digital sculpting is the art of creating detailed objects from raw material.
+Just like real-world sculpting, tools are used to pinch, pull, and smooth surfaces virtually.

-Digital sculpting is a method for making detailed 3D models that’s particularly suited to organic surfaces like faces, skin, foliage, etc. This makes it a popular choice for character design (US site), turning concept art into 3D models for animation in TV, films and video games (US site).
+Digital sculpting is a method for making detailed 3D models that’s particularly suited to organic surfaces like faces, skin, foliage, etc. This makes it a popular choice for character design, turning concept art into 3D models for animation in TV, movies, and video games.

-3D modelling is more suited to most digital art processes such as creating buildings or built objects because the geometry has straight lines or consistent curves.
-This allows the software to extrude each polygon across its length without extra computation to topologise the points in between.
+3D modeling is more suited to most digital art processes such as creating buildings or built objects because the geometry has straight lines or consistent curves.
+This allows the software to extrude each polygon across its length without extra computation to topologize the points in between.

 A digitally sculpted object has an intricate polygon mesh that interacts with tools just like real clay does, but editable to a far deeper level.